nasosev/lucid-sonic-dreams-pytorch/README.md

+# Fast Lucid Sonic Dreams

+# Features Implemented:
+- Stylegan3 support;
+- Improved performances, by asynchronous writing of the images.

 # Features to implement:
-- stylegan3 support
-- improved performances
+- More parameters for enhance different genres of music;
+- More features for different motions.

 # Lucid Sonic Dreams